 3. Improve Organic Sales

 Easier said than done.
 But there are ways to boost sales on Amazon without advertising or dishing out vouchers and coupons.
 You could try boosting your product ratings or winning the Buy Box more often.
-Brush up on Buy Box rotation and repricing tips with a glance at our Amazon Seller Strategies post.
+Brush up on Buy Box ownership and repricing tips with a glance at our post titled “What is the Buy Box and How It Affects Your Sales.”

 4. Reprice Intelligently

-To keep prices as low as possible without losing money, while also winning and keeping the Buy Box, you should use Sellery , our real-time repricer.
-In our post titled How to Win the Amazon Buy Box Using Sellery’s Smartlists, we show you how to compete with top sellers, Brand Owners, and price gougers.
+To keep prices as low as possible without losing money, while also winning and keeping the Buy Box, you should use Sellery, our real-time repricer.
+In our post titled Amazon Buy Box Secrets and Strategies to Win It, we show you how to compete with top sellers, Brand Owners, and price gougers.

 5. Advertise to Boost Visibility

-There are several ways to advertise on Amazon, and we talk about them in more detail in our Amazon PPC post.
-Third-party sellers usually opt for Sponsored Product campaigns and bid on high-velocity keywords.
-But bear in mind that these ads only go live when you own the Buy Box.
+There are several ways to advertise on Amazon, and we talk about them in more detail in our Quick Guideline to Advertising on Amazon.
+Third-party sellers usually opt for sponsored ads and bid on high-velocity keywords.
+But bear in mind that these ads only go live and bring you sales when you own the Buy BoxThis refers to the situation where a sel… More.

 6. Keep An Eye on Stock Levels